 On the hour, a puppet angel pops out of a door at its zenith to give the bell a tap with its hammer.
 Blink though and you will miss it.

 Tip: Right in the heart of the city is a the Meidan Bazaar – the kind of place you stumble upon unless you are in the know.
 That’s because this hive of trade is in a tunnel under Gorgasali Square that connects sulphur baths to botanical gardens.
-This small stretch of tunnel has several little shops selling Georgian souvenirs, artwork, honey and wine.
+This small stretch of tunnel has several little shops selling Georgian souvenirs, artwork, honey.